rimkahan888/airflow-data/material.md

 Setup a DAG script
 - Prepare the dataset (some CSV files or URL)
-- Create DAG to ingest the dataset to our datawarehouse with python
+- Create code to ingest the dataset to our datawarehouse with python
     1. define when the DAG will be run, start_date
     2. define the interval of the DAG
 - Setup Postgresql DB Connection